 A core of academic classes is an integral part of all CPTC preparatory programs.
-Students may waive classes below the 100 level by meeting the Prerequisite Accuplacer score or equivalent.
+Students may waive classes below the 100 level by meeting the Prerequisite Accuplacer score or equivalent using multiple measures for placement.
 Course descriptions are in the next section.
 Listed for each program are college quarter credit hour equivalents.